jjbutler52/ProjectGreenPants/README.md

 one user:

 	1. install telegram: https://desktop.telegram.org/
-	(this also works on all mobile devices, pcs, tables that support telegram)
+	(this also works on all mobile devices, pcs, tablets that support telegram)

 	2. create a private bot and a token by going here (takes 2 minutes or less): https://core.telegram.org/bots#6-botfather/